No student of, or enthusiast for, Oscar Wilde and his worlds should neglect the following:

 BLOGS, VLOGS, FACEBOOKS &c

 - Oscar Wilde Notebook.
-A new fan club (January 2015), the initiative of Jasmina Wooldridge, who writes ‘in our first newsletter/blog we shall discuss the merits of a new film of Oscar Wilde in the genre of CGI.
+A fan club, created in January 2015, the initiative of Yasmin Wooldridge, who writes ‘in our first newsletter/blog we shall discuss the merits of a new film of Oscar Wilde in the genre of CGI.
 There will be many other topics to mention, for example, a secret admiration club by old style film stars.
 I hope to gather writings and stories and input from future members’.
-No developments to date 1st October 2015.
+No developments to date 1st October 2017.

 The site of Mandy Gagel, who has digitised and put on line the correspondence from Vernon Lee to H. G. Wells between 1904 and 1914. http://students.ctsdh.luc.edu/omeka/welcome